limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### All Your Base Are Belong to Us

-With a `root` shell, obtaining the flag is trivial.
+With a `root` shell, getting the flag is trivial.

 ![screenshot-18](/assets/images/posts/homeless-walkthrough/screenshot-18.png)